Master Instructor Eric Stalloch

 WKTV, a Central New York NBC affiliate covered the promotion ceremony in a feature story which can be seen below.
 Action Martial Arts Magazine and other publications have indicated that they, too, will be featuring this promotion.

-Master Stalloch is also a seventh degree black belt and Master Instructor of American Eagle Style under his instructor Grandmaster Clifford C. Crandall, Jr., the founder of the American Martial Arts Institute and American Eagle Style.
+Cane Master Instructor Stalloch is also a eighth degree black belt and Master Instructor of American Eagle Style under his instructor Grandmaster Clifford C. Crandall, Jr., the founder of the American Martial Arts Institute and American Eagle Style.
 Master Stalloch began training under Grandmaster Crandall in 1989, and through his support Master Stalloch began training under Grandmaster Shuey.
 After many years, Master Stalloch earned the position of Canemaster and seventh degree black belt in the American Cane System.
-In 2010, he helped Grandmaster Shuey to document the American System in a series of eight instructional DVDs with Grandmaster Crandall (who is also a Senior Canemaster), and Canemaster Lynn Jessee.
-Additionally, Master Stalloch co-produced the DVDs Practical Cane Self-Defense and Cane-Fu: Moving Beyond Disabilities, again with Grandmaster Crandall and Mrs. Jessee.
+In 2010, he helped Grandmaster Shuey to document the American System in a series of eight instructional DVDs with Grandmaster Crandall (who is also a Senior Canemaster), and Senior Canemaster Lynn Jessee.
+Additionally, Cane Master Instructor Stalloch co-produced the DVDs Practical Cane Self-Defense and Cane-Fu: Moving Beyond Disabilities, again with Grandmaster Crandall and Mrs. Jessee.
+In 2017, with Grandmaster Shuey's support, he collabored with Senior Canemasters Crandall and Jessee on the American Cane System Brown Belt to Black Belt Workbook; this book helps to document the American Cane System as a school (a concept distinct from it as a style) and was written to assist certified instructors of the American Cane System to maintain the high standards of consitency of this traditional Art.
 He has demonstrated the American Cane System around the world, including Australia, Italy, and the Caribbean.
 He has published articles about the American Cane System and Grandmaster Shuey in Inside Kung Fu, Action Martial Arts Magazine, and Combat.
 In addition, he has appeared on MSNBC's TodayShow.Com for Cane-Fu, taught seminars for the Central Association for the Blind and Visually Impaired in the use of the cane, and has assisted Grandmaster Shuey in the teaching of numerous cane seminars.

 |The American Martial Arts Institute is the Northeast Headquarters for the Cane Masters International Association, and Master Stalloch teaches classes for the American Cane System three times each week.
 It also serves as the testing center for the American Cane System for the East Coast, with students in Canada, Spain, and several surrounding States, and holds testings for all ranks, including black belt.
 American Cane System students who earn the rank of black belt are not automatically sanctioned to teach the style.
 The teaching of a traditional style is an educational responsibility that requires training in different ways than the execution of the style itself.
 Understanding how to present the style to other men and women of different ages, body types, and cultural backgrounds requires a variety of instructional skills.
 In keeping with this thought, the East Coast Headquarters has been authorized to deal specifically with students and Canemasters who choose to teach and pass on this valuable style through an annual certification process.
 Grandmaster Shuey oversees the International Headquarters in Lake Tahoe, Nevada and the West Coast.|